Cognitive Cardio Math

 A Little Distance Learning History

 As we know, distance learning and digital learning are not synonymous.
 Distance learning has existed for a looonng time.
-Early on, it was called 'correspondence education' or 'correspondence learning.'
-Students received assignments in the mail, completed them, and mailed their work back to their educational institution.
+Early on, it was called ‘correspondence education’ or ‘correspondence learning.’

 A few examples of early distance learning include: